Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Detect the likely gender of up to 100 full names, according to their local context.*
+*Detect the likely gender of up to 100 full names, according to their local context*

 > Body parameter